Mercedes-Benz E-Class (W210): Transmissions

-The W210 E-Class carried over the 4-speed 722.4 and 722.3 automatic transmissions along with the optional 722.5 5-speed automatic, all from the previous generation W124 E-Class.
-For the 1997 model year, Mercedes-Benz installed an electronically controlled, new-generation automatic gearbox (NAG): the 722.6 5-speed automatic transmission to replace the previous transmissions.
+The W210 carried over the 4-speed 722.3 and 722.4 automatic transmissions and the optional 722.5 5-speed automatic from the W124 generation.
+For the 1997 model year, Mercedes-Benz introduced the electronically controlled 722.6 5-speed automatic transmission, replacing the previous automatic transmissions.

-A five-speed manual was also available, although after the facelift for the 2000 model year, it was replaced by a six-speed manual.
-The 5-speed transmission was marketed as "sealed for life"; however, Mercedes-Benz dealers now recommend changing the fluid at regular intervals.
+A five-speed manual transmission was also available.
+After the 1999 facelift, the five-speed manual was replaced by a six-speed manual on engines up to 2.8 litres.
+The five-speed automatic was marketed as having a "sealed for life" filling, although later service practice recommended fluid changes at regular intervals.